 As an example, we present here the dominant $H^{22}$ mode including all contributions to $\bigO(e)$: \begin{widetext}

-\end{widetext} Note here the difference at 2.5PN order between~\cref{eq:full_22-mode} and Eq.~(76) of Paper I, due to additional memory terms not yet considered in Paper I. Complete expressions for all modes to $\bigO(e^6)$ are given in the supplemental material~\cite{supplement}.
+\end{widetext} Note here the difference at 2.5PN order between~\cref{eq:full_22-mode} and Eq.~(76) of Paper I, due to additional memory terms not yet considered in Paper I. Complete expressions for all modes to $\bigO(e^6)$ are given in the Supplemental Material~\cite{supplement}.

-By taking the quasi-circular limit of our modes as described in Sec.~V E of Paper I, we can compare the instantaneous, tail and (fast) oscillatory memory contributions of our waveform modes with~\cite{blanchet-2008} and the DC memory terms with~\cite{favata-2009}.
+By taking the quasicircular limit of our modes as described in Sec.~V E of Paper I, we can compare the instantaneous, tail and (fast) oscillatory memory contributions of our waveform modes with Ref.~\cite{blanchet-2008} and the DC memory terms with Ref.~\cite{favata-2009}.
 In all of them we find perfect agreement.